 Echo Show 8 vs. Echo Show 5

-The Echo Show 8 and Show 5 are Amazon's two most appealing smart displays, largely thanks to their wide feature set and low prices.
+The Echo Show 8 and Show 5 are Amazon's two most appealing smart displays, mostly thanks to their comprehensive feature set and low prices.
 Both are fantastic smart displays, but we have to give the upper-hand to the Show 8.

 Amazon struck gold with the Echo Show 8.
 It has a display that's big enough for comfortable content consumption while being in a small enough form factor so that it's easy to put in just about any room.
 The display is also crisp and colorful, the speakers are great, and you get a video camera with a physical cover to hide it.
 Add all of that together with the low price, and you have a winner on your hands.